peteroupc/html3dutil/tutorials/filters.md

 ## Writing Graphics Filters <a id=Writing_Graphics_Filters></a>

-In the HTML 3D Library, use the `makeEffect` method of the ShaderProgram class to create graphics filters:
+In the HTML 3D Library, use the `makeEffect` method of the `H3DU.ShaderProgram` class to create graphics filters:

-* The `ShaderProgram` class holds data on shader programs.
+* The `H3DU.ShaderProgram` class holds data on shader programs.
 Each shader program consists of a _vertex shader_ and a _fragment shader_.
 Graphics filters are essentially part of a fragment shader and thus process pixels.
 (Vertex shaders, which process vertices of triangles, lines, and points, are not discussed on this page.)